legumeinfo/website-ui-specs/gene-search/README.md

 ## Output

-The output will table with the following content:
+The output will be in a tabular layout, with the following content in each gene-anchored row:

 - gene name (typically originating from Name attribute in LIS GFF) e.g. `Ae01g16390`
 - full LIS identifier (linked to Linkout Service) e.g. `aesev.CIAT22838.gnm1.ann1.Ae01g16390`